-Are you a 2020 bride?
-Do you have cheese plans for your celebrations?
+Do you have cheese plans for your wedding celebrations?
 Here at Slate we provide a range of options for wedding cheese and we are bursting with advice on how to build a stunning tower of cheese, which will also taste incredible!

 For those getting married in Suffolk we offer a bespoke cheese wedding cheese design service with a tasting session in one of our seaside shops to select the finest artisan cheeses to be included in your stack.
 We can then deliver, assemble and decorate your cheese 'cake' at your reception venue.

 For those celebrating further afield, our 'ready-to-assemble' cakes are extremely popular and easy to build on the day.
-We have three options on our website which cater for between 40 and 135 guests.
+We have three options on our website which cater for between 20 and 135 guests, including our new min stacks designed specifically for smaller gatherings.
 These cakes can be dispatched nationwide, direct to your venue.